The jewel in the crown of the South-West

 The Bridgetown-Greenbushes region has a vast array of sporting and recreational activities for locals and tourists to enjoy.

-Please visit our walk trails link for more details on some of the walk trails unique to the area, including the Hester Forest Walk, the Greenbushes walk trail, and the famous Geegeelup Heritage walk trail.
+Please visit our trails link for more details on some of the trails unique to the area, including the Hester Forest Walk, the Greenbushes walk trail, and the famous Geegeelup Heritage walk trail.

 The Bridgetown Swimming Pool is open from November to April.

 Situated on the banks of the Blackwood River just south of Bridgetown, the River Park is the site of the first police station in 1862.
 Now a pleasant parkland with river access, walktrails, barbeques, playground and toilets, it is ideal for a quiet sit after a day’s touring or a picnic lunch.

 A pleasant drive towards Nannup will take you to the Bridgetown Jarrah Park.
 Three walk trails ranging from 20 minutes to 2 hours in duration.
 The trails will take you through open jarrah and marri forest with a huge array of animal and birdlife.
 Barbeques and toilets are available.
 The spring wildflowers are spectacular.

 This parkland, set opposite the Bridgetown-Greenbushes Visitors Centre, is perfect for a lunch stop with its barbeque facilities and toilets.
 There is a playground and big open area for the children to enjoy as well as a giant chess set.
 For access to the chess pieces, please call into the Visitors Centre.